How and Where to Post a Virtual Tour to Sell a House

 Added Features for Virtual Tours

 - The Descriptive Text: Most virtual tours provide ample space for marketing comments.
-Use adjectives sparingly, concentrate instead on usage of sharp nouns and action verbs.
+Use adjectives sparingly, concentrate instead on the usage of sharp nouns and action verbs.

 - Scrolling Text: Every picture tells a story, don't it?
 Describe that moving video with text that rolls across the screen.
 Don't rely on the viewer to know enough to scroll down the page to your verbiage.
 Add a line of verbiage directly to the video.

 - Supplying Audio: Some virtual tours give you the option of adding your voice to the tour.
 Be enthusiastic, speak clearly, and remember to smile, like you were talking to a friend because a smile resonates in the voice.
 Allow a mute button.